zenmerlin/py-asteroids/README.md

 ships.

 When the game is over, your ship will not respawn.
-At this point you can restart the game by pressing `R`.
-You can end the game at any time by pressing `Backspace`.
+At this point you can restart the game by pressing `r`.
+You can end the game at any time by pressing `backspace`.

 Have fun!